Ashes specials: Bank on Marnus magic

 Anderson might not be quite as destructive with the Kookaburra ball away from home, but he’s still one of the best in world and despite the fact he will celebrate his 40th birthday next summer, he remains impressively fit.

-With Robinson no guarantee to start the first Test at the Gabba now Stuart Broad is fully fit again and boasting such a fine Ashes record, 11/4 (Sky Bet) about Anderson will appeal to plenty.
+With Robinson no guarantee to start the first Test at the Gabba now Stuart Broad is fully fit again and boasting such a fine Ashes record, 11/4 (Sky Bet) about Anderson for top England series bowler will appeal to plenty.
 But leaving Robinson out in Brisbane would make little sense to me – Broad or no Broad – and I firmly believe he has the tools to succeed out here.
 Paddy Power and Betfair aren’t so sure and have dangled the carrot at 11/2.

 Once again, I’m faced with a conundrum, and once again, I can’t choose between the peerless veteran who rarely disappoints and the coming man whose best is still to come.